BartMassey/wordlists/README.freq.md

 here are my attempt to provide a "frequently used word list".

-`freq.txt.gz` currently contains about 58,000 words and their frequencies, seperated on the line by a space character; `freq-words.txt.gz` is the same words without the frequencies.
+`freq.txt.gz` currently contains about 60,000 words and their frequencies, separated on the line by a space character; `freq-words.txt.gz` is the same words without the frequencies.